dabonetn/ppeb-cr/README.md

 If you get one of my unbuilt boards, or had them made from the original release, remove capacitor c4.
 This fixes compatibility with a lot of microsd cards.

+IF YOU HAVE A HARDWARE ISSUES WITH THE SMD BOARD OPEN A ISSUE HERE!
+DO NOT BUG JASONACT about my board design.

-The main usage support for this board is from the Atariage forum.
+The main usage support for this board for a software standpoint is from the Atariage forum.
 I'm a hardware guy, and I like building things, the software, not so much.

 Links.